 Improving on such a good product as the PX-850, but Casio has achieved this goal by adding all the acoustic piano sounds and tech from its famous PX-5S stage piano and thrown it into the PX-860–and the final result it’s clearly noticeable.

-Below, compare the Casio PX-860 to a few other noteworthy digital pianos, so you can see how it stacks up against pianos inside and outside the Casio family:
+Below, compare the Casio PX-860 to a few other noteworthy digital pianos on the market:

 Now, let’s start digging deeper into the comparison of the PX-860 vs 850.
 Let’s first start with the design and build quality of both instruments.

 THE DESIGN OF THE PX-860